There aren't really any prerequisites for this course.

 - What is the difference between atomic and compound propositions, and that how to simplify working with propositions using propositional variables.

 - What are logical operators, also known as logical connectives, and how to use them in combining different propositions together into one single propositions.
-Moreover, you'll be able to relate the behaviour of all logical operators with natural language.
+Moreover, you'll be able to relate the behavior of all logical operators with natural language.

 - What is negation, disjunction, conjunction, implications and bi-implication, and how to represent each of these operations symbolically.